Robert Jaworski

-Robert Vincent Salazar Jaworski Sr. (/tl/; born March 8, 1946), also known by his nicknames Sonny, Big J, and Jawo (/tl/), is a Filipino former professional basketball player, head coach and politician who served as a Senator of the Philippines from 1998 to 2004.
+Robert Vincent Salazar Jaworski Sr. (/tl/; born March 8, 1946), also known by his nicknames Sonny, Big J, and Jawo (/tl/), is a Filipino former professional basketball player, head coach and politician who served as a senator of the Philippines from 1998 to 2004.
 He played 23 seasons in the Philippine Basketball Association (PBA).
-He is widely regarded as one of the best and most popular PBA players of all-time.
+He is widely regarded as one of the best and most popular PBA players of all time.
 He was named part of the PBA's 40 Greatest Players and was inducted into the PBA Hall of Fame in 2005.

 Early life and college career

-Born in Baguio to a Polish American father, Theodore Vincent Jaworski, and a Filipino mother of Ilocano descent, Iluminada Bautista Salazar, Jaworski grew up in Beata, Pandacan.
+Robert Jaworski was born in Baguio on March 8, 1946.
+He was born to a Polish American father, Theodore Vincent Jaworski, and a Filipino mother of Ilocano descent, Iluminada Bautista Salazar, Jaworski grew up in Beata, Pandacan.
 In high school, he played other sports such as baseball and softball.
 He also represented his high school, Roxas High School, in swimming and track and field events during public school meets.
 Before finishing high school, he grew taller, which led to him pursuing basketball.

 At first, Jaworski tried out for the FEU Tamaraws.
 However, the roster for FEU was already full.
-Arturo "Turo" Valenzona, a player on FEU, saw his potential to play multiple positions and recommended him to coach Baby Dalupan.
+Turo Valenzona, a player on FEU, saw his potential to play multiple positions and recommended him to coach Baby Dalupan.
 In 1964, he played for the University of the East Red Warriors in the University Athletic Association of the Philippines (UAAP).
-Known as "Big Jack", at first, he played as a center, as most centers back then just had to be over six feet tall.
+Known as "Big Jack", at first he played as a center; at that time, being just over six feet tall was often tall enough to play that position.
 Playing under Dalupan, he led them to three straight titles from 1965 to 1967.
 He also led them to several National Seniors titles, a tournament where they competed not just against college athletes, but also against commercial teams, government-sponsored teams, and even teams sponsored by movie and recording companies.